-- 1. It is critical to dry the samples thoroughly after sectioning.
+- It is critical to dry the samples thoroughly after sectioning.
 Dry overnight at room temperature or for at least 2 hours at 45 °C on a slide warmer.
 Samples can be stored at this point.
 Store slides at -80 °C with desiccant for up to 3 months.
 After storage equilibrate samples to room temperature and redry for 2 hours at room temperature or 2 hours on a slide warmer at 45 °C. - 2.
 Rehydrate by immersing for 5 minutes each in 100%, 95%, then 70% ethanol. - 3.
 Wash 2X in 1X PBS for 5 minutes each. - 4.
 Fix samples by immersing in 3.7% buffered formaldehyde for 10 minutes at room temperature. - 5.
-Wash cells 2 times in 1X PBS, 5 minutes each. - 6.
-Proceed to Labeling Procedure on page 10.

-b.
-Preparation of Fixed Samples Before Sectioning - Immersion or Perfusion i) Fixation
+Wash cells 1 time in 1X PBS. - 6.
+Proceed to Labeling Procedure on page 10. - b.
+Preparation of Fixed Samples Before Sectioning Immersion or Perfusion i) Fixation

 Samples are routinely fixed by immersion or perfusion methods.
 After fixation, samples are cryosectioned or paraffin embedded.
 Formaldehyde is the recommended fixative based on laboratory testing.
 However, other fixatives that maintain DNA integrity may be used.
 These include other cross linking agents such as paraformaldehyde and glutaraldehyde.
 Bouin's reagent should be avoided due to the high acidity.
 If alternative fixatives are used, it is recommended that a pilot study is performed to ensure that the fixative allows for permeabilization and labeling.
 Regardless of the fixative used, it is important not to fix cells and tissues for extended periods of time.
+Post fixation in acetone, ethanol, or methanol is common in preparation of tissues and is usually compatible with VasoTACSTM.